sparkflows/writing-new-node/README.md

   Step 1:  Check out from git - Just include checking out and installing jar/code
       - move content from Developing with IntelliJ/Scala IDE for Eclipse here Step 2: Copy " Directory Contents" and explain the contents Step 3: Explain node hierarchy including a hierarchy diagram Step 4: Creating new node
          - Creating new connectors node
-            - Creating JSON  - show real JSON code in help
+            - Creating JSON  - show real JSON code in help - add more comments to code
-            - Creating node implementation - show real JSON code in help
+            - Creating node implementation - show real JSON code in help - add more comments to code
-            - Creating node rules - show real JSON code in help
+            - Creating node rules - show real JSON code in help - add more comments to code
          - Creating new processor node
              - Follow same structure as connector node
          - Creating new Machine learning node